droctothorpe/themis/README.md

 After cloning:
 1. run `bundle install`.
-2. Update the config.yml with the regions and autoscaling group names unique to your infrastructure.
+2. Update the `regions` file with the AWS regions that you utilize.

 To run the script:
 ```./themis```